Name

 it’s actually all the time you spent writing revert scripts that finally pays

 off.
-Starting from the last change currently deployed, sqitch revert
+Starting from the last change currently deployed, sqitch revert runs

 each revert script in turn until the target change is reached and becomes the